T

 Accommodation

-Comfortable 3-star hotel or a well-rated Airbnb in Wadi Musa.
+Comfortable 3-star hotels or well-rated guesthouses in Wadi Musa.

 Food